pnp/powershell/documentation/Remove-PnPWeb.md

 ```

 ## DESCRIPTION
+This cmdlet removes the specified subsite.

 ## EXAMPLES

-### EXAMPLE 2
+### EXAMPLE 1

 ```powershell
 Remove-PnPWeb -Identity projectA
 ```

-Removes the subsite called projectA and will ask for confirmation before doing so
+Removes the subsite called projectA and will ask for confirmation before doing so.

-### EXAMPLE 1
+### EXAMPLE 2

 ```powershell
 Remove-PnPWeb -Identity 5fecaf67-6b9e-4691-a0ff-518fc9839aa0
 ```

-Remove the subsite with the provided Id and will ask for confirmaton before doing so
+Removes the subsite with the provided Id and will ask for confirmation before doing so.

-### EXAMPLE 2
+### EXAMPLE 3

 ```powershell
 Get-PnPSubWeb | Remove-PnPWeb -Force
 ```

-Removes all subsites while not asking for confirmation to do so
+Removes all subsites while not asking for confirmation to do so.

 ## PARAMETERS